maddstyle/Fashion-/app/public/wp-content/plugins/genesis-blocks/readme.txt

 3. Some of the many blocks included in Genesis Blocks

 == Changelog ==

+= 1.2.1 =
+* Fixed: The layouts block is no longer left over in the editor if the modal is closed by the user.
+* Fixed: The layouts button in the Block Editor header toolbar uses a more reliable javascript event to ensure it is always visible.
+* Fixed: The Post and Page Grid block now shows all pages selected, instead of cutting it off at the number of posts set to show.
+* New: Added a "Leave a review" button to the settings page.

 = 1.2.0 =
 * New: Introducing Collections, a curated suite of pattern designs to quickly build out beautiful pages and full websites.